FC-Datalog as a Framework for Efficient String Querying: Applying the Framework: Simulating DRX

 \section{Applying the Framework: Simulating DRX}

-In this section, we tailor a fragment from our \changetwo{range} to a specific application.
-We apply our model to simulate deterministic regex, introduced by Freydenberger and Schmid~\cite{deterministicRegex}.
+In this section, we tailor a fragment from the \changetwo{range} we defined in Section \ref{sec:framework} to a specific application.
+We apply our model to simulate deterministic regex, introduced in~\cite{deterministicRegex}.

-We define regular expressions as usual (see e.g. \cite{Alice}) and extend these with back-references to define \emph{regex}.
+As in \cite{deterministicRegex}, we define regular expressions as usual and extend these with back-references to define \emph{regex}.
 For $x \in \vars$ and a regular expression $\delta$, we thus add the expressions $x$ and $\langle x \colon \delta \rangle$ to our syntax.
-The expression $\langle x \colon \delta \rangle$ matches $\delta$ and saves the string that is matched by $\delta$ in the \emph{memory} $x$. \changetwo{All further occurrences of $x$ are \emph{recalls} of memory~$x$, which we match using the content of the variable that was saved earlier}.
+The expression $\langle x \colon \delta \rangle$ matches $\delta$ and saves the string that is matched by $\delta$ in the \emph{memory} $x$.
+All further occurrences of $x$ are \emph{recalls} of memory~$x$, which we match using the content of the variable that was saved earlier.
 For readability, we use $\cdot$ for concatenation.